 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-American Samoa is a U.S. Territory consisting of a collection of 5 small islands in the South Pacific.
+Have you ever thought of visiting American Samoa?
+Have you heard of American Samoa before?
+Most people haven’t!
+It is actually a U.S. Territory made up of 5 small islands in the South Pacific.
 It is located about halfway between Hawaii and New Zealand.
-The unspoiled natural beauty of the islands provides some of the most breathtaking views in the world.
-Because of its small size, remoteness, and lack of a real tourism industry, it boasts some of the most secluded beaches and hiking trails you will ever come across.
-The people of American Samoa are generous, warm, and friendly.
-It is one of the safest places in the world which makes it an ideal place to travel with kids.
+It is an amazing place for families to visit.
+First, the unspoiled natural beauty of these islands provides some of the most breathtaking views in the world.
+Second, because of its small size, remoteness, and lack of a real tourism industry, it boasts some of the most secluded beaches and hiking trails you will ever come across.
+Third, the people of American Samoa are generous, warm, and friendly.
+Lastly, it is one of the safest places in the world.
 While it is expensive to get to American Samoa, you are sure to have the trip of a lifetime once you arrive.
 To help you plan your trip, here are 10 things to do with kids in American Samoa.

 1. Visit the National Park Service Visitor’s Center

 There is a United States National Park in American Samoa, which encompasses a large portion of the rainforest and several marine sanctuaries around the island.
 The National Park Visitor’s Center, located in Pago Pago is a great place to start your island vacation.
 While you pick up some maps and talk to the park rangers, your kids can take in all of the 3D models of the island and its wildlife.
-My son loves going to the Visitor’s Center!
+If you have a National Parks passport, you can get it stamped at the Visitor’s Center too.
 For more information, visit their website.